 Even if you don’t receive the majority of your new clients through referrals.

 Even if you don’t have a system in place to nurture current referral sources.

 This.
 Is.
 Possible.

 How do I know?
-Because their is a process to follow and results speak.
+Because there is a process to follow and results speak.

 My results.
 My students’ results.
 And hopefully, one day, your results.